facebook pixel

 4. Lack of accountability

-A pervasive lack of accountability also signals a toxic organizational culture.
+A pervasive lack of accountability also signals a toxic organisational culture.
 In particular, when no one takes responsibility for mistakes or poor decisions, it breeds resentment and distrust.
 For example, managers may chronically shift blame to their teams or other departments rather than own up to their errors.

 Similarly, employees get accustomed to pointing fingers at each other when a project goes awry, rather than conducting constructive analysis.
 Without personal accountability, groups are unlikely to learn from failures because the root causes are obscured.